luther07/tree_test/README.md

     parent is assigned to a new parent node: the child node is still included in the previous parent's children collection.

-    Write a fialing test for this behavior, and then change the implementation of TestNode to make the test pass.
+    Write a failing test for this behavior, and then change the implementation of TestNode to make the test pass.

 5. Add a method to TreeNode that returns the path to that node.
-The path should be the names of each node in the chain, seperated by '>'.
+The path should be the names of each node in the chain, separated by '>'.
 For example:
     "Parent > Child > Grandchild".

     The test for this method should test at least 3 levels.